vivfang/EulerityHackathon/README.md

 ## Your submission
- 1. A jar file
+ 1. An executable jar file
  1. A source jar file
- 1. We will run "java -cp <pathtojar> com.eulerity.hackathon.App url1 url2 url3" on the command line